lazukars/Truss/README.md

 		<p class="S--standout.red">Example text -- First example</p>
 		<p class="S--standout.gray">Example text -- Second example</p>

 	The difference between *Global* modifiers and *Generic* modifiers is that generic modifiers are always combined classes.
-So in the example below, .special in, .S--standout.special, is a *Generic* modifier, while .red is a *Global* modifier.
+So in the example below, .special, in .S--standout.special, is a *Generic* modifier, while .red is a *Global* modifier.
 However, it is important to note that both the *Global* and *Generic* modifiers are undistinguishable in the HTML markup.

 		<style type="css">
 			.S--standout.{